-BARBARA COCHRAN, a news executive whose career includes top jobs in the broadcast, print and non-profit worlds, is the Curtis B. Hurley Chair in Public Affairs Journalism at the Missouri School of Journalism.
+BARBARA COCHRAN, a news executive whose career includes top jobs in the broadcast, print and non-profit worlds, is a professor at the School of Journalism.

 Cochran is based in the School’s bureau in Washington, D.C., where she has spent her entire career.
 She works with the School’s faculty to teach and provide course content for students.
 Cochran also engages in programs of research, consulting and training aimed at improving the practice of journalism, working with the Committee of Concerned Journalists, also located in Washington, and the Donald W. Reynolds Journalism Institute.

 Cochran served for 12 years as president of the Radio Television Digital News Association, the world’s largest organization serving the electronic news profession.
 At RTDNA, Cochran championed the First Amendment rights of journalists, launched initiatives in ethics and diversity and led the association’s inclusion of digital journalists in its membership.
 RTDNA received the Missouri Honor Medal for Distinguished Service in Journalism during her tenure.